MysteryPancake/Houdini-Fun/Vexember.md

 <img src="./images/vexemberdist4.png" width="400">

 Very trippy!
 Seems a bit dark though?
-This is because we're writing to `@Cd` which is 0 to 1, but sine is -1 to 1.
+This is because we're writing to `@Cd` which ranges from 0 to 1, but sine ranges from -1 to 1.

 <img src="./images/vexembersine.png" width="400">

-We can fix this by adjusting sine's range, either manually or with `fit11()`.
+We can fix this by moving sine a little, either manually or with `fit11()`.

 ```c
 float sdf = length(v@P);